dsealand/flipper-glob/README.txt

 ##### Note for Deploy Firebase Hosting #####
 firebase login
+yarn build
 firebase init
 	Choose Hosting: Configure and deploy Firebase Hosting Sites What do ou want to use as your public directory? build Configure as a single-page app?
 Yes
 	File build/index.html already exists.
 Overwrite?
+No firebase use --add
+	name it whatever you want
-No firebase deploy
+firebase deploy
 ##########